Three members act in inquest concerning the death of a Lance Corporal on an air weapons range - Mar 2026

 Paula has experience in a wide range of personal injury matters and regularly provides advice and advocacy on liability and quantum.

 Paula began to develop a specialised practice representing survivors of sexual abuse and neglect under the supervision of Justin Levinson, including claims in negligence, for violations of human rights, and for data breaches putting them at risk of further harm.
-Her experience includes acting and assisting in claims against local authorities, healthcare trusts and the settlement scheme for the victims of the mortuary abuser, David Fuller.
 She also has a particular interest in online and image-based abuse and was a Judicial Assistant to Mrs Justice Thornton in the case of FGX v Gaunt [2023] EWHC 419 (KB), the first civil judgment for image-based sexual abuse in England and Wales.

-Paula accepts instructions in all areas of coronial law.
-Her experience includes drafting submissions to Coroners on behalf of a clinician and assisting in an Article 2 jury inquest into a death in prison.
-She also represented a bereaved family in a successful judicial review challenge to a Coroner’s decision not to open an inquest into the death of a young person (led by Richard Booth KC).
+- Representing a family in a successful judicial review challenge to a Coroner’s decision not to open an inquest into the death of a young person (led by Richard Booth KC).

 Paula accepts instructions in data protection, privacy and information law matters, particularly cases involving psychiatric injury.
+She regularly provides advice on liability and quantum, and drafts pleadings.

 She was a Judicial Assistant to Mrs Justice Collins Rice in WFZ v BBC [2023] EWHC 1618 (KB), which concerned a high-profile individual under criminal investigation for sexual offences who obtained an interim injunction to prevent the BBC identifying him before a charging decision was made.
 The judgment clarified the scope of Bloomberg v ZXC [2022] UKSC 5 and raised novel questions about the interaction between Article 8, Article 6 and potential contempt of court.